sharife/goldenthread-v2/site/content/productions/reorient-2002.md

         the online Arabic Poetry Project.
 Awarded a highly competitive Iowa Arts Fellowship to attend the Playwright's Workshop at the University of Iowa, she currently lives and works in Iowa City."
-    - name: Don Monaco
-      bio: "**Don Monaco** has had his Little Red Wagon Painted Blue produced off-off Broadway and in Memphis, Tennessee.
-He was invited to the Tony Award Winning Utah Shakespearean Festival where his work was present in development and in readings.
-His Fly in a Circle has won awards and has been produced in Dubuque, Iowa.
-To the Orangerie, a short play has been produced in New York at several Off-Broadway theatres.
-It is the second in a series of a single family's experience of the Holocaust.
-A Tunnel in Palestine is the final chapter in that sequence which begins in Berlin, travels to Vienna, Paris, New York, ending in Jerusalem.
-Don is the director of a reading series at the Rockland Center of the Arts in New York.
-He is a member of the Elmwood Playhouse and the Dramatists Guild.
-He lives in Nyack, New York, with his wife Uli."
     - bio: "**Betty Shamieh** is a Palestinian-American theatre artist.
 She received a New Dramatists Van Lier Fellowship.
 She performed Tamam at the Imagine:
         Iraq reading, American Museum of Natural History, City Museum of New